‘Supporting sustainable development;

 Latest news

-• The Stage 2 hearings on the Council's draft Local Plan 2019-2041 have now started, and the site in Hadley Wood was discussed on 19th June.
-We were represented by Rupert Warren KC.
+The previous hearings dealt with legal compliance and the proposed development sites.
+The site in Hadley Wood was discussed on 19th June, when we were represented by Rupert Warren KC.

 Local Plan vs Neighbourhood Plan